 (1) Where the lessee of the Barrow Island lease is required under the royalty provisions to furnish a statement or supply information the lessee shall not wilfully make a false statement or supply false information.

-Penalty: $5 000.
+Penalty: a fine of $5 000.

 (2) A person shall not impede or obstruct any authorised officer appointed under the royalty provisions in the exercise of his powers under those provisions.

-Penalty: $5 000.
+Penalty: a fine of $5 000.

 ”;